Caerphilly County Borough Local Delivery Group

 How will we get there?

 Educate and inform – build understanding and knowledge within communities on the changes needed to reduce energy demand and decarbonise buildings.
-Collaborate across educational institutions to address qualification and skills gaps.
-There is opportunity to include third sector building owners in the this; community buildings are as inefficient as our domestic housing stock.
+There needs to be education for residents on how to make best use of retrofitted buildings.
+We need to collaborate across educational institutions to address qualification and skills gaps.
+There is opportunity to include VCSE building owners in this; community buildings are as inefficient as our domestic housing stock.

 Policy – using local policy levers to embed decarbonisation into developments within the County Borough.
 Collaborate regionally and nationally to contribute to the development of wider policy aimed at ensuring a just transition to net zero in the development and retrofit of buildings.
 Reduced energy demand can only be enhanced through the inclusion of energy storage systems and renewable energy production leading to energy security and resilience.
 Although policy structure can provide the guidance and background infrastructure to get to net zero, changing perceptions on what this means to everyday decisions will also require a change in public opinion to push those changes through to completion.